What is Cloud Native Computing?

 Cloud-native apps split parts of an app into various microservices that can scale as needed.
 Source: Microsoft

-Other Features of Cloud-Native Apps
+Other Benefits of Cloud-Native Apps

 Containers and microservices are some of the most common features that appear in cloud-native development.
 However, they’re far from the only features that set cloud-native architecture apart from cloud-enabled or traditional applications.